About this course

 10. No food or drinks will be permitted in the classrooms or bedrooms.

 11. Campers may bring iPods, computers, cellular or other electronic devices to the Camp.
-They will be allowed to use them during their free time only.
+They will be allowed to use them during set times when the staff decides.

 12. Campers should refrain from bringing valuables to the Camp.
 The Camp will not be held responsible for articles that are lost or broken.